Advice & Articles

 Allergic Reactions and Reactions to Treatment

 These should always be handled with care both pre and post treatment advice.
 Always go with what you were taught to do in these situations but refer to us if unsure.
-Where a product or procedure for example requires a patch test, as required by your insurance conditions, please make sure you perform it: if you do not comply then your claim could be rejected.
+Where a product or procedure for example requires a patch test, as required by the insurance policy wording conditions, please make sure you perform it: if you do not comply then your claim could be rejected.
 We have processed many cases for Intense Pulse Light (IPL).
 It is particularly important that a patch test is completed for IPL at least 24 hours in advance, and that the treatment is given at the same strength of laser as the patch test was performed.
 If you wish to increase the strength of the laser, a further patch test must be taken.

 Do make sure that you give clients adequate post treatment advice and information detailing possible reactions which may occur.
 These could include information about possible physical discomfort or even temporary reduced mobility and how to deal with it.
 Explain to them that if symptoms do not subside after a reasonable period they should contact you for further advice.
 You should note this advice in their records.